We are committed to provide a safe and transparent online gaming environment. Playing should be fun, enjoyable and a positive experience.

 · You play whilst you are with your partner or children.

-· You postpone things due to your gambling.
+· You postpone or cancel things because or your gambling.

 · You experience gambling as a moment of relaxation.

-· You play to run away from life.
+· You play to run away from difficulties and/or other responsibililties.

 Measures to be taken

-If the above match the way you play, it does not necessarily mean that you have a gambling problem.
-We would like to warn you that you seem to play in an unhealthy way.
-Through being honest with yourself and breaking your habits as well as researching about gambling addiction, you can avoid getting into problems in the future.
+Even if some of the statements above match the way you play, it does not necessarily mean that you have a gambling problem.
+We would like to warn you that you seem to play in an unhealthy way and might be in danger of losing control.
+Through being absolutely honest with yourself and breaking your habits as well as researching about gambling addiction, you can avoid getting into problems in the future.
 You are always welcome to contact our Customer Service staff for any information related to gambling addicition.

 What we recommend for you to do right now

-· Research about gambling addiction.
-Learn as much as possible about the subject, which can be very helpful for you to come terms with the fact that you have a problem with your playing.
-Read stories from other people who have been in the same situation as you.
-Realise that you are not alone!
+· Do research about gambling problems and addiction to learn as much as possible about the subject.
+This can be very helpful in order to understand if you have a problem with gambling or not.
+Should you feel that your gambling has gone beyond the point of control, we suggest that you read stories from other people who have been in the same situation as you.
+Realise that you are not alone and there is help available!

 · Contact a close friend/relative.
-Explain your current situation to them and make sure to be completely honest about your gambling problem.
+Explain your current situation to them and make sure to be completely honest about your gambling habits.
 Describe your feelings regarding this and get them to understand that it is a serious problem that you want to take control over.
-This can be tough, but to feel like you have support from a relative or someone close to you tends to be a big help in overcoming your problem.
+This can be tough, but receiving support and understanding from a relative or someone close to you tends to be a big help in overcoming your problem.

 · Create a gambling budget.
 Calculate how much money you can afford to lose every month and how much money you need for other vital expenses.
-Create a limit to how much you can play for each day/week/month.
-You can make sure to never go over your budget by creating a one of the available limits on Bethard, with that you minimise the risk of getting stuck in a gambling addiction.
+Decide on a limit to know how much you can play for each day/week/month.
+You can make sure to never go over your budget by using one of the available gaming limits on Bethard.
+By setting up an automated limit, you minimise the risk of getting stuck in a gambling addiction.

 |Date:||Type of gambling:||Total bet:||Time spent:|